The tour in our district

-Newark and Sherwood welcomes the tour of Britain on Saturday 8 September hosting the race for the second time.
+Newark and Sherwood welcomed the Tour of Britain for the second time on Saturday 8 September.

 Landmarks Gunthorpe is famous for its iconic bridge.
 It is popular with walkers as it offers a peaceful spot to take a break, have a picnic, watch the lock keeper at work and enjoy the wildlife and river birds.
 It might be livelier than usual though on Saturday 8 September!